 The next spring I started the two new hives and I also connected with as many beekeepers as possible to get advice.
-The bees loved the lavender but mostly travelled to the nearby Santa Monica mountains to forage on Sumac, Sage, Buckwheat and other flowers.
+The bees loved the lavender but mostly traveled to the nearby Santa Monica mountains to forage on Sumac, Sage, Buckwheat and other California native wildflowers.

 By the summer the bees were thriving and there was 200 pounds of honey in the hives!

-When we realized that we had so much honey we decided to put it in jars so we could give it to friends and sell at local shops.
+When we realized that we had so much honey we decided to jar them and give it to friends and sell it at local shops in Malibu.
 Mette is an artist and photographer and she got stuck in working on designing a jar and a label and within a couple of weeks we had a honey product ready to go.
-A few local stores agreed to take the honey on consignment so we decided to create the company Malibu Honey LLC.
+A few stores agreed to take the honey on consignment so we decided to create the company Malibu Honey LLC.

 That was the summer of 2011.
-We did every event we could find in Malibu including farm to table dinners, store tastings, fundraisers and slowly but surely Malibu Honey started to find customers.
+We did every event we could to get the word out in Malibu including farm to table dinners, store tastings, fundraisers and slowly but surely Malibu Honey started to find customers.
 We sold out the original 250 jars within a few months so we decided to expand our apiary and bought enough woodwork for 12 hives.